mongodb/snooty/README.md

 We use [ESLint](https://eslint.org) and [Prettier](https://prettier.io) to help with linting and style.

 ### Lint
-Our Drone project is configured to test for lint errors.
+Our CI (via [GitHub Actions](https://github.com/features/actions)) is configured to test for lint errors.
 To run this test locally:

 ```shell
 npm run lint
 ```

-These errors must be fixed for the Drone build to pass.
+These errors must be fixed for the CI build to pass.

 ### Style
 To format code using Prettier, run the following command: